Ken Anderson (quarterback)

-As of the end of the 2021 NFL season, Anderson holds the Cincinnati Bengals' franchise passing records in attempts, yards, and interceptions.
+As of the end of the 2024 NFL season, Anderson holds the Bengals franchise passing records in yards.

 After his professional playing career, Anderson served as a radio broadcaster for the Cincinnati Bengals from 1987 to 1993.
-From – he served as the Bengals' quarterbacks coach and offensive coordinator.
-Anderson would later become the quarterbacks coach for the Jacksonville Jaguars (2003–2006) and Pittsburgh Steelers (2007–2009), before retiring from football in 2010.
+From 1993 to 2002, he served as the Bengals quarterbacks coach and offensive coordinator.
+Anderson later became the quarterbacks coach for the Jacksonville Jaguars (2003–2006) and Pittsburgh Steelers (2007–2009), before retiring in 2010.

 Anderson has been a finalist for the Pro Football Hall of Fame three times, and is often regarded as one of the best players not in the Hall of Fame.